Skip to content

 What it does

-Require destructuring from arrays and/or objects
+Require destructuring from arrays and/or objects.

 Why is this bad?

-With JavaScript ES6, a new syntax was added for creating variables from an array index or object property, called destructuring.
+With JavaScript ES2015, a new syntax was added for creating variables from an array index or object property, called destructuring.
 This rule enforces usage of destructuring instead of accessing a property through a member expression.

 Examples